Supply Chain Exception Command Center · System of Action

 Threshold resolution hierarchy

 Thresholds resolve dynamically — lane-specific values override customer band defaults, which override global defaults.
-No hardcoded rules.
+No hardcoded business rules.

 Human-in-the-loop trust